 We have to separate the two major aspects of the work of a nurse although they are complementary to each other.
-But I would suggest that the cause taken up by Miss Florence Nightingale with the medical profession so long ago has to be resurrected with every new decade of nurses, especially at this present time when so much technology is applied by of her work, this part of her function, she initiates and controls; of this she is medical science to patients, with outstanding success in many cases.
+But I would suggest that the cause taken up by Miss Florence Nightingale with the medical profession so long ago has to be resurrected with every new decade of nurses, especially at this present time when so much technology is applied by medical science to patients, with outstanding success in many cases.

 The two separate components of nursing are the treatment and caring aspects.
 Of course, both intermingle in the total care plan for the patient, but if our medical colleagues ever emphasise the treatment aspect to the detriment of the whole care plan for the patient unnecessarily, then we have a duty to our patients, their relatives, other colleagues, and ourselves, to remind them that the social, emotional, physical, and spiritual needs of patients may need our support and certainly our understanding.
 This is not new.
-Two thousand years ago Jesus said in the words as recorded in the Gospel of Matthew: "For I was hungry and you gave me meat, I was thirsty and you gave me drink, I was a stranger and you took me in, naked and you clothed me, I was sick and you visited me, I was in prison and you came unto me.
-Then shall the righteous answer him, saying, Lord, When saw we thee being hungry, and fed you, or thirsty and gave you to drink, when saw we you a stranger and took you in, or naked and clothed you, or when saw we you sick or in prison and came unto you, and the King shall answer and say unto them, Truly, I say unto you, insomuch as you have done it unto one of the least of these my brethren, you have done it unto me".
+Two thousand years ago Jesus said in the words as recorded in the Gospel of Matthew:

+"For I was hungry and you gave me meat, I was thirsty and you gave me drink, I was a stranger and you took me in, naked and you clothed me, I was sick and you visited me, I was in prison and you came unto me.
+Then shall the righteous answer him, saying, Lord, When saw we thee being hungry, and fed you, or thirsty and gave you to drink, when saw we you a stranger and took you in, or naked and clothed you, or when saw we you sick or in prison and came unto you, and the King shall answer and say unto them, Truly, I say unto you, insomuch as you have done it unto one of the least of these my brethren, you have done it